 The minke whale is a member of the suborder Mysticete, or mustached whale.
 The smallest baleen whales in the North Pacific, they average 27 feet and weigh five to nine tons.
 Their mouth houses 260 to 360 plates of baleen at 12 inches each.
 They have a narrow, acutely pointed, triangular rostrum.
 Their highly variable dorsal fin is on the last third of their back.
 They are a bluish dark gray above with a lighter coloring below.
 A bright white patch or diagonal band goes across the top of the pectoral fin.
 They have a low and indistinct blow that starts underwater and continues half a meter out of the water.
 This makes spotting the blow especially difficult in all but the calmest weather.
 As they blow, their fin appears simultaneously and flukes are never shown.

-In the Kenai Fjords, we apply the name “Stinky Minke” when referring to this animal.
-The nickname is due to the difficulty in spotting a minke twice.
+In the Kenai Fjords, minke whales can be tough to spot, especially twice.
 The minke has a habit of staying down for extended periods and may be on the surface for just a few blows before diving for 20 minutes.

 Isolated populations of minkes live in the north Pacific, north Atlantic, and the Southern Hemisphere.
 The International Whaling Commission considers the North Pacific stock to be a “Protection Stock” because of the high uncertainty of the estimated numbers.
 Minke whales are not listed as endangered, but the population in the north Pacific (between 17,000 and 28,000) is considerably smaller than that of the north Atlantic or Southern Hemisphere.